Diabetes drug may slightly increase risk of birth defects : www.kinderaerzte-im-netz.de

 Researchers analyzed records of more than 1.1 million babies born in Denmark between 1997 and 2016, using the country’s extensive medical registries to obtain data on births, fathers’ metformin prescriptions and birth defects, and possible associations to investigate.
 In the 1,451 offspring of men who filled metformin prescriptions in the 90 days before conception, the period when sperm are formed, the team found a 5.2% rate of birth defects, compared with 3.3% in unexposed babies.
 This translates to a 1.4 times greater likelihood of having at least one birth defect, including genital, digestive, urinary and urinary defects heart defect.

 The numbers were small overall — 13 metformin-exposed boys were born with genital defects.
-But after the researchers adjusted for factors like parental age and mother’s smoking status, they found a 3.39-fold increase in the odds of having a genital defect.
+But following the researchers adjusted for factors like parental age and mother’s smoking status, they found a 3.39-fold increase in the odds of having a genital defect.
 “The rate itself was surprisingly high,” says Wensink.

 Preliminary results to be confirmed – other factors may play a role